 Okay, so this one is also in fraction so Quotient Rule is the first step.
 But now there’s something “new” in this problem.

 In addition, there’s a radical expression in the denominator.
-Remember that a radical can be expressed as fractional exponent.
-Since this radical is square root that means the power is just ½.
+Remember that a radical can be expressed as a fractional exponent.
+Since this radical is a square root that means the power is just ½.

 Example 4: Expand the log expression